jblance/mpp-solar/README.md

 - using 2x USB to serial adapters (like https://www.adafruit.com/product/18)
 - to connect to 2x PIP-4048MS inverters connected in parallel

+Also
+- a Raspberry Pi 3
+- USB cable to USB port of PIP-4048MS (connected to Pi as /dev/hidraw0)

 ## Install
 `python ./setup.py install`